SB-Digital-NO/vurdermeg/.swm/design-guide.8y9c7.sw.md

 5. The box-sizing property of **all** elements is set to border-box, meaning margins, padding and borders are included in size properties.

+### HTML

+1. Do **not** use divs for interactive content, such as buttons and links.
+This ensures that intended functionality of interactive components are not lost (ie. focusing buttons, pressing buttons with enter, button not showing up as button in accessibility views etc.)

+2. Use _nav_ for navigation menus.

+3. Use _section_ where its natural.

 ## BEM

 ### Blocks